How to Remove Brown from Tires

 The brown stuff on your new tires is called tire blooming.
 It is a brown residue left by the antiozonant that stains the tire’s sidewall permanently.
 Unfortunately, no amount of scrubbing or chemicals can bring them back to black, but you can slow down the tire-bloom process.

-Expand your knowledge about Vehicle Maintenance with this article.
+Find out more about Vehicle Maintenance by exploring this related topic.
 Can Aluminum Be Used As a Ground?

 How Can I Make My Tires Black Again?